JetSetIlly/Gopher2600/README.md

 Games using [PlusROM](https://github.com/JetSetIlly/Gopher2600-Docs/wiki/PlusROM) features are also supported.

 The [AtariVox and SaveKey](https://github.com/JetSetIlly/Gopher2600-Docs/wiki/AtariVox-and-SaveKey) peripherals are emulated.
 Uniquely, the AtariVox voice features can be emulated with the third-party application `Festival`.
 While this is imperfect being able to hear feedback for AtariVox voice commands can be helpful.
+A subtitler is available.
+Again, this is imperfect and only shows phonetic spellings but sometimes this feedback can be helpful.

 The vintage CRT television, contemporaneous with the console, is emulated with a selection of interference effects and bevel images.
 This is an ongoing area of development and will be improved further in the future.